 In this week’s post, I would like to recognize caregivers.
 These are the people who provide care for their parents, their spouses, their children, and their neighbors.
 According to the Family Care Giver Alliance, an estimated 44 million Americans age 18 and older provide unpaid assistance and support to older people and adults with disabilities.
 The value of this unpaid labor force is estimated to be at least $306 billion annually, nearly double the combined costs of home health care ($43 billion) and nursing home care ($115 billion).
-In additional to adults, children are also caregivers.
+In addition to adults, children are also caregivers.
 According to the American Society of Caregiving Youth, three in ten child caregivers are ages 8 to 11 (31%), and 38% are ages 12 to 15.
-The remaining 31% are ages 16 to 18.
-Child caregivers tend to live in households with lower incomes than do non-caregivers, and they are less likely than non-caregivers to have two-parent households (76% vs. 85%).
+The remaining 31% are aged 16 to 18.
+Child caregivers tend to live in households with lower incomes than non-caregivers, and they are less likely than non-caregivers to have two-parent households (76% vs. 85%).

 Every caregiver should be given the information to know who to call if they have a question, even at 2 am.
 They should not be left to make decisions they are not trained to make because the office is closed.
 They need to have the support of the healthcare team 24/7.

-- NPR Podcast: Kids as caregiver’s face unique challenges.
-To listen click here
+- NPR Podcast: Kids as caregivers face unique challenges.
+To listen, click here.

 If you are a healthcare professional, I hope this post helps you recognize the important role caregivers play in helping YOU do your job and provides ideas on how you can help them in their role.